ryanrestine/HackTheBox_WriteUps/windows_machines/jerry_notes.md

 ![hydra_bf.png](../assets/jerry_assets/hydra_bf.png)

 Nice!
 Hydra has found two possible sets of credentials.
 The first pair of admin:admin turned out to be a false positive (Hydra is great, but not perfect after all), but the credentials tomcat:s3cret worked great.
 We can now login to the /manager page.
-From here it should be a breaze to get a working shell on the machine.
+From here it should be a breeze to get a working shell on the machine.

 Scrolling down the page we see  there is an option to upload and deploy a .war file.